 RPNs deliver nursing care to all demographics.

-RPNs typically care for clients with more predictable, stable conditions, whereas RNs care for more complex patients.
+RPNs typically care for clients with more predictable, stable conditions, whereas RNs care for more complex patients, making it important to understand RPN vs RN roles clearly.

 Nonetheless, RPNs must consider their individual competencies, the environment in which they practice, the client’s needs, and applicable provincial nursing regulatory standards.